Most every home baker dreams of having a storefront. It’s something you start thinking about the moment you decide you’ve made it!

 I didn’t want to deal with people EVER again when I closed my shop.

 Even though there were many, many, many more satisfied customers I dealt with than unhappy customers, those very few made a huge impact on my view of the world.
-People change as soon as you have a store front.
+People change as soon as you have a storefront.
 They expect WAY more from you and are not afraid to tell all of social media about when they are not happy about anything.
-They will even expect refunds for their own mistakes that they made while ordering.
+They will even expect refunds for their own mistakes they made while ordering.
 They become much pickier.
 They become hateful and quick to judge without giving any thought to the fact that this is how you feed your family.
-It is just fact that not every single customer will be happy and love your work.
+It is just a fact that not every single customer will be happy and love your work.
 I completely understand that.
 I am a consumer too!
 But so many people forget that you are just a lady chasing her dreams and rather than speaking with you about any issues they will just run your name through the mud instead.
 That’s the reality of this digital world we live in today.

 When I did have a customer approach me with an issue it was ALWAYS dealt with.
 You can not ignore unsatisfied customers.
 You MUST take every measure you possibly can to turn the situation around.
 People remember the single negative review and will scroll right past the 1000 positive reviews you may have.

 I was sure to be quick with a sincere apology (even if it wasn’t our fault) and I offered a refund as well as a replacement for the product.
 When customers came to me unhappy I can gladly say they left with a changed attitude and I nearly always saw them back in my shop as a repeat customer!
-I unfortunately wasn’t always given the opportunity to make things right and that really got to me.
+I, unfortunately, wasn’t always given the opportunity to make things right and that really got to me.
 It really hurt when people chose to be negative and stir up conflict without ever addressing the issue with me.

 Not only was this difficult to deal with, but I lost the personal encounters with my customers.